davisepalmer/CogniDrive/README.md

 # RideSafe 🚗
 RideSafe is an all in one system that encourages safer driving through an incenitivizing leaderboard.
-We start off with a mobile app that runs on your phone that returns a dash cam photo to our server during your drive where we
+We start off with a mobile app that runs on your phone that returns a dash cam photo to our server during your drive where we run object recognition on the photos, calculate the distance between the user car and the car it is following.
+Driver scores are generated with the vehicle speed, speed limit, and follow distance.
+These scores are stored in a Redis database which then allows users to view their scores and a leaderboard.

 ## Features
 List the key features of your project.